benswinney/kube-homelab-multinode/README.md

 EOF
 ```

-Reload and Restart Kubelet on each of the Etcd Nodes
+Reload and Restart Kubelet on each of the etcd nodes

 ```shell
 sudo systemctl daemon-reload && sudo systemctl restart kubelet
 ```

-### Generate kubeadm configuration files for all Etcd nodes
+### Generate kubeadm configuration files for all etcd nodes

 > etcd01